NeonProgrammed/salm420/README.md

 Message each player individually as GM

-Vanilla races(human, elf, orc, halfling, gnome)
+Vanilla races(human, vampire, lycanthrope, goblin)

 Gm has ability to kill current event in certain cases